 There are three different resources here with delightful graphics and a box to assemble to keep the cards:

 1) Alphabet Puzzles

 This is a self-correcting puzzle game.
 There are four letters to a page.
-Cut up each page into 4 and then cut each of the puzzle pieces into the two pieces that match.
+You can cut up each page into 4 and then cut each of the puzzle pieces into the two pieces that match.
 There is a capital letter on the left side of the puzzle piece and a lower case letter on the right.
 Each puzzle has a graphic item that begins with the letter.
-So there is a picture of a kite in the middle of the K puzzle piece.
+For example, there is a picture of a kite in the middle of the K puzzle piece.

 - Mix up the cut pieces and the child can match the pieces according to the graphic reinforcing the appropriate match.